- September 21, 2018

 “The game is visually excellent, combat mechanics work well, weapons and abilities all look and sound very good.”

-“The game is bogged down by a 'can only move one fleet a turn' mechanic.
-From what I can tell, this was implemented to create the illusion that each decision is important (it's not), and to slow down how quickly you can advance across and conquer the galaxy so that you do not realize how small it actually is.
-It is also used to give the main enemy a greater sense of threat as they can perform two fleet movements a turn.”
+“The game is bogged down by a 'can only move one fleet a turn' mechanic, which seems to create the illusion that each decision is important (it's not) and slows down how quickly you can advance across and conquer the galaxy, making it feel smaller than it actually is.”

 “Each turn you can only move one fleet on a very large map - I found this slowed down gameplay to a halt, and on such a large map I was not motivated to continue.”